nightsky737/scritch_scratch/basics/randomnotes.md

 # Model notes
-Cross entropy loss could be used w/ softmax and sigmoid mse can work with softmax/sigmoid but typically not as well as cross entropy
+Cross entropy loss could be used w/ softmax and sigmoid mse can work with softmax/sigmoid but typically not as well as cross entropy (as the squishing due to softmax can result in weirdness w/ squaring.)

 softmax and sigmoid are different. both use the exponents but in very different ways.